 - (3) Diameter: The minimum diameter of manholes shall be 48 inches; large diameters are preferred for connection to large diameter sewers.
-A minimum access diameter of 22 inches shall be provided. - (4) Flow Channel: Flow channels shall be provided in the base of all manholes and the flow channel through manholes should be made to conform in shape and slope to that of the sewers. - (5) Manholes shall be of the pre-cast concrete or poured-in place concrete type.
-Manholes shall be waterproofed on the exterior. - (6) Inlet and outlet pipes shall be joined to the manhole with a rubber-gasketed flexible watertight connection that allows differential settlement of the pipe and manhole wall to take place.

-Grouting is not an acceptable connection.
-All manhole connections, including building sewers, shall be constructed to this standard.
+A minimum access diameter of 22 inches shall be provided. - (4) Flow Channel: Flow channels shall be provided in the base of all manholes and the flow channel through manholes should be made to conform in shape and slope to that of the sewers. - (5) Manholes shall be of the precast concrete or poured in place concrete type.
+Manholes shall be waterproofed on the exterior. - (6) Inlet and outlet pipes shall be joined to the manhole with a rubber gasketed flexible watertight connection that allows differential settlement of the pipe and manhole wall to take place. - Grouting is not an acceptable connection.
+All manhole connections, including building sewers, shall be constructed to this standard. - (7) Watertight manhole covers are to be used wherever the manhole tops may be flooded by street runoff or high water.
+Locked manhole covers may be desirable in isolated easement locations where vandalism may be a problem.